 If you live in Dubai, but your adviser is based in Malaysia, it shouldn’t be a barrier.

-I personally have many clients that I have never met face-to-face and we are located on separate continents.
-However, I probably communicate with them just as often as I do with clients that are living locally to me – if not, more often!
+I personally have many clients that I have never even met face-to-face and we are located on separate continents.
+However, I probably communicate with them just as often as I do with clients that are living locally to me – possibly more often!

 Good bloke ≠ good adviser